fredriko/gavagai-lexicon-graph/README.md

     WHERE r1.strength > 0.5 AND r2.strength > 0.5 AND r3.strength > 0.5
     RETURN r1, r2, r3

 and you will end up with a number of tuples, each of which contains terms that are fairly tight connected when it comes to their use in general language.
-Here's the output I got for the above question:
+Here's the output I got for the above question (click the image for a larger version):

 ![alt tag](https://raw.githubusercontent.com/fredriko/fredriko.github.io/master/media/images/example-tuples.png)